top of page

 The noun 'persiflage' originates from the French language, specifically from the verb 'persifler,' which means 'to tease' or 'to mock lightly.'
 It gained prominence in the English language during the 18th century when French phrases and expressions were often incorporated into English discourse, especially among the upper classes.
 'Persiflage' encapsulates the essence of light and playful banter, typically marked by witty remarks and teasing humor.
 Its etymology underscores its French origins and its enduring role in describing lighthearted and clever verbal exchanges filled with jest and humor.

-Quiz: Find the meaning of persiflage
+Find the correct meaning of the noun persiflage:

 Try Again!